dikortis/LetsTalkETC/Episodes/Episode_12.md

-many transactions go into every right every proof on a bit put the coin chain and that correct and you basically make a hash hash of all of it a nice tiny hash and that's what gets written
+many transactions go into every right every proof on a bit put the coin chain and that correct and you basically make a hash of all of it a nice tiny hash and that's what gets written